-A delightful special feature offered by the Museum each year the Christmas restinal, with portrays the cebebrations of the first meas around the world.
-The featival begins on the first Examine the Willey of the Thinksgring and confines for sixteen days.
-Examine the marker pagamerry, and dancing of a nation of the marker pagamerry, and dancing of a nation of the marker pagamerry, and the marker of the first on the marker of the various make reservations for the affector page.
+A delightful special feature offered by the Museum each year is the Christmas festival, which portrays the celebrations of Christmas around the world.
+The festival begins on the first Saturday after Thanksgiving and continues for sixteen days.
+Each day the music, pageantry, and dancing of a nation or group of related nations are presented in afternoon and eve-nations add to the spirit of the following property of the various make reservations for the afternoon programs.